a-type/verdant/docs/docs/local-storage/schema.md

 The TypeScript types for `collection` should enforce proper schema shape, but the docs below explain what each part means.

+> Note: for now I recommend you define collections at the top level, like shown above, or even split them into their own modules.
+There's a problem with TypeScript typings if you define collections inline inside `schema()`.

 ## Requirements for a schema

 Each schema needs a `version`.
 Whenever a change is made to the schema, the version must be incremented.
 Otherwise, Verdant will crash with an error.

 Schemas also have a map of `collections`.
 These define what kinds of documents are stored in your database.

+Your schema can be multiple files, but the entry file (which you provide to the CLI) must have a default export which is a `schema()`.

 ## Requirements for a collection